panzerdp/dmitripavlutin.com/posts/157-vue-throttle-debounce/index.md

 Open the demo and type a few characters into the input.
 Each time you type, the value is logged to the console.

 Logging is implemented using a watcher on the `value` data property.
-And if you'd like to perform a fetch request using the `value` as a GET parameter inside the watcher callback, you wouldn't want to start fetch requests so often.
+And if you want to perform a fetch request using the `value` as a GET parameter inside the watcher callback, you wouldn't need to do fetch requests so often.

 Let's debounce the logging to the console of the input value.
 The idea is to create a debounced function, then invoke that function inside the watcher.